LLFP/Lucas/README.md

 # Lucas
-I'm a Programming Beginner
+I'm a beginner programmer
-I'm learning a lot about english and programming, Starting by JS(Java Script) Living in Brazil,MG
+I'm learning a lot about english and programming, Starting by SQL Oracle and Python Living in Brazil,MG